Design a hierarchy of sites for Configuration Manager

-The central administration site cannot have clients assigned to it.
+The central administration site can't have clients assigned to it.

-The central administration site does not support site system roles that directly support clients, such as management points and distribution points.
+The central administration site doesn't support site system roles that directly support clients, such as management points and distribution points.

-You can manage all clients in the hierarchy and perform site management tasks for any child site when you use a Configuration Manager console that is connected to the central administration site.
-This can include installing management points or other site system roles at child primary or secondary sites.
+Manage all clients in the hierarchy and perform all site management tasks from the Configuration Manager console that is connected to the central administration site.
+These tasks include installing management points or other site system roles at child primary or secondary sites.

-You can configure discovery operations throughout the hierarchy from the central administration site by assigning discovery methods to run at individual sites.
+Configure discovery operations throughout the hierarchy from the central administration site.
+From the central administration site, assign discovery methods to run at individual primary sites.

-You can configure file replication and database replication to control communication between sites in the hierarchy.
-This includes scheduling database replication for site data and managing the bandwidth for the transfer of file-based data between sites.
+Configure replication to control communication between sites in the hierarchy.
+Schedule database replication for site data, and managing the bandwidth for the transfer of file-based data between sites.

 Determine when to use a primary site

 Use primary sites to manage clients.
-You can install a primary site as a child primary site below a central administration site, or as the first site of a new hierarchy.
-A primary site that is installed as the first site of a hierarchy creates a stand-alone primary site.
-Both child primary sites and stand-alone primary sites support secondary sites as child sites of the primary site.
+Install a primary site as a child site below a central administration site, or as the first site of a new hierarchy.
+A primary site that's the first site of a hierarchy creates a standalone primary site.
+Both child primary sites and standalone primary sites support secondary sites.

-Consider using a primary site for any of the following reasons:
+Consider adding additional primary sites for the following reasons:

-To increase the number of devices you can manage with a single hierarchy.
+To increase the number of devices, manage with a single hierarchy.

 The following information can help you decide when to install a primary site:

-A primary site can be a stand-alone primary site or a child primary site in a larger hierarchy.
+A primary site can be a standalone primary site or a child primary site in a larger hierarchy.
 When a primary site is a member of a hierarchy with a central administration site, the sites use database replication to replicate data between the sites.
-Unless you need to support more clients and devices than a single primary site can support, consider installing a stand-alone primary site.
-After a stand-alone primary site is installed, you can expand it to report to a new central administration site to scale up your deployment.
+Unless you need to support more clients and devices than a single primary site supports, consider installing a standalone primary site.
+After you install a standalone primary site, expand it if needed in the future to report to a new central administration site to scale up your deployment.

 A primary site supports only a central administration site as a parent site.

-A primary site supports only secondary sites as child sites, and can also support multiple secondary child sites.
+A primary site supports only secondary sites as child sites, and supports multiple secondary sites.

 Primary sites are responsible for processing all client data from their assigned clients.

-Primary sites use database replication to communicate directly to their central administration site (which is configured automatically when a new site installs).
+Primary sites use database replication to communicate directly to their central administration site.
+This behavior is configured automatically when a new site installs.